-- We recommend counting 50 beads. - According to Luminex[®], a minimum of 35 beads per region need to be counted. - Fewer than 35 beads could cause a shift in the MFI (Median Fluorescence Intensity) value of the bead population. - However, MFI will not change for bead counts greater than or equal to 35. - Therefore, don't worry if there is a 35 bead count on one bead region and 400 for others.
+-) We recommend counting 50 beads. - According to Luminex[®], a minimum of 35 beads per region need to be counted. - Fewer than 35 beads could cause a shift in the MFI (Median Fluorescence Intensity) value of the bead population. - However, MFI will not change for bead counts ≥35. - Therefore, don't worry if there is a 35 bead count on one bead region and 400 for others.
 MFIs will not be affected.